-On this date in 1961: Mike Farah, 56, was practicing his golf swing outside his Warren, Ohio, home, when gunshots from a blue Chevrolet cut him down.
+On this date in 1961: Mike Farah, 56, was practicing his golf swing outside his Warren, Ohio, home, when gunshots from a gray-green Chevrolet cut him down.

 Farah dragged himself into the house, and an ambulance was summoned to take him to the nearby hospital.
 About two hours later, Farah died of internal bleeding.

 Police found the Chevrolet abandoned just a half mile from Farah's home.
 They determined that it had been stolen from Canton three months earlier.

 Mike Farah was known to authorities as the former part-owner (with his brother John and Tony Delsanter) of the Jungle Inn gambling casino, in Liberty township, just outside of Youngstown.
 James "Jack White" Licavoli, Cleveland-based Mafia leader, also appeared to hold an interest in the establishment.
 (Licavoli was known to have partnered with Mike Farah in the Girard Novelty Company in Niles and the Triangle Novelty Company in Warren.)
 The casino, opened following the repeal of Prohibition, proved itself impervious to law enforcement until the late 1940s, when the Ohio governor sent in agents from the state liquor control board.
 The Jungle Inn was closed after a raid in 1949.

 Authorities in the region believed that Farah continued to be involved in racketeering, though he insisted that he was retired.
 He was charged with assault with intent to kill following an attack against Trumbull County Republican chairman and Board of Elections member Jean Blair in June 1959.
 In that case, he was convicted on a lesser charge of assault and battery and was sentenced to four months in county jail, a $200 fine and court costs.
 He did not begin serving that sentence until his the Ohio Supreme Court refused to hear his appeal.